irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Mission**:

-This platform will enable users to input basic information about new YouTube channels, such as video category and like-dislike ratio, and predict the future subscriber number of the input channel in the desired time period.  based on data of mature YouTube channels.
-The model will find the most similar channels given input statistics, and use their information as a guideline to evaluate the potential subscribers of the new channel.
+This platform will enable users to input basic information about new YouTube channels (such as video category and like-dislike ratio), as well as a desired time period, and predict the future subscriber number of the channels in the input time period.  based on data of mature YouTube channels.
+The model will utilize the data of mature YouTube channels find the most similar channels given input statistics, and use their information as a guideline to evaluate the potential subscribers of the new channel.

 **Success criteria**: